 To initiate an Out of Term Withdrawal, a student must:

 Contact the Student Services Office of the college of the student’s primary major to discuss the request and explore other possible options.

 Students who want to proceed with an Out of Term Withdrawal must submit a petition to the Out of Term Withdrawal Committee for consideration.
 A complete petition consists of four components:

 A written statement explaining the circumstances beyond the student’s control that prevented the student from withdrawing during the applicable term(s).

 A formal statement from an appropriate third party (for example, Multicultural Liaison Officer, or licensed treating professional) documenting the extenuating circumstances.

-A written statement from the student’s academic adviser/major professor.
-The student should request the adviser/major professor submit this statement directly to the Out of Term Withdrawal Committee by e-mail: firstname.lastname@example.org.
+A written statement from the student’s academic advisor/major professor.
+The student should request the advisor/major professor submit this statement directly to the Out of Term Withdrawal Committee by e-mail: firstname.lastname@example.org.